kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 How cool is that!

 In this exercise we've seen multiple personas interacting with each other, and each having different responsibilities.
-This is what Software-as-a-Service style of workflow can look like.
+This is what the Software-as-a-Service style of workflow can look like.
 Want more?
 In the next, and final exercise of this workshop, we'll explore what it's like to develop and deploy mutli-cluster applications against kcp.

 ---